Oklahoma Office of Management and Enterprise Services

 The Oklahoma Office of Management and Enterprise Services (OMES) is a government agency which manages and supports the basic functioning of the government of Oklahoma.
 Under the leadership of the Oklahoma Secretary of Agency Accountability, OMES provides financial, property, purchasing, human resources and information technology services to all state agencies, and assists the Governor of Oklahoma on developing the annual state budget.
 Originally called the Office of State Finance, the agency was renamed to its current name in 2012.

 The Office is headed by a director who is appointed by the governor with the approval of the Oklahoma Senate, to serve at the pleasure of the governor.
 Within the office is the state's chief information officer, who is also appointed by the governor, who oversees the state's information technology systems.

-The current OMES director is John Suter, who was named interim director by Governor Kevin Stitt in October 2022 after previous director Steven Harpe was appointed to lead the Oklahoma Department of Corrections.
+The current OMES director is Katie DeMuth, who was named interim director by Governor Kevin Stitt.

 The Office of Management and Enterprise Services was created in 2012 during the term of Governor Mary Fallin.